The Bad News

 - Artists are given the opportunity to glean materials from the transfer station for the program duration.

-- Each artist will be required to create a minimum of 8 pieces available for sale at the exhibition in the fall.
+- Each artist is required to create a minimum of 8 pieces available for sale at the exhibition in the fall.

 - Ninety-five percent of each piece must be created from materials gleaned from the transfer station.

-- Each artist will be paid a $2,000 stipend upon successful completion of the program.
+- Each artist is paid a $2,000 stipend upon successful completion of the program.